kimiaf1998/GateDetection/README.md

 2. Open the repository in QT Creator
 3. Click the Run button from the IDE or press `CTRL+R` to start the application
-4. Change yellow and red HSV threshold by corresponded sliders
+4. Change yellow and red HSV threshold by relevant sliders

 <br/>